 - On purely domestic itineraries with flights using the baggage allowance “piece” system – the assurance of at least one piece of checked baggage, weighing up to 23 kgs, even when the regular ticketed allowance has no free allowance.

-Customers travelling in First and Business Class cabins will in most cases receive an even greater free checked baggage allowance.
+Customers traveling in First and Business Class cabins will in most cases receive an even greater free checked baggage allowance.

 With all oneworld member airlines already granting Sapphire-level members of their own frequent flyer programme an additional baggage benefit when they fly on their “own” airline, today’s move extends this privilege to when those customers travel on oneworld partner airlines.